Watch Google unveil Stadia launch details live right here – TechCrunch

 Google doesn’t want to wait for E3 to unveil more details about Stadia, its cloud gaming platform.
-The company is holding a live stream conference to talk about its service, including pricing, games and launch details.
+The company is holding a live-stream conference to talk about its service, including pricing, games and launch details.

 The conference starts at 9 AM Pacific Time, 12 PM Eastern Time, 5 PM in London and 6 PM in Paris.